Skip to contents

 Method summary()

-Summarize the workers and tasks of the controller.
+Summarize the collected tasks of the controller.

 Usage